annikahoag/Com322Final/README.md

-AnnikaHoag_FinalProject is the main code file for this repo.
+AnnikaHoag_FinalProject.m is the main code file for this repo.
 If your openpose installation isn't compatible please email ahoag@conncoll.edu and I will sent my installation to you.